 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Craving a tasty, simple, and fluffy vegan sponge cake recipe?
-Well, lucky you, we’ve got an incredible recipe for a vanilla, eggless, buttery sponge cake that will knock your socks off!
-Serve it alongside some delicious vegan ice cream or nice cream and thank us later.
+This fluffy vegan sponge cake recipe is incredibly tasty and simple.
+Serve it alongside some delicious vegan ice cream or nice cream and thank us later!

 Aquafaba: How do we make this an egg-free sponge cake?
 We use aquafaba as the egg substitute!
 Essential for binding and creating a fantastically fluffy cake, aquafaba (which is simply chickpea brine), makes a magical egg substitute.
 Not sure what to do with your chickpeas?
 Check some of our recipes here!